-Note: CuPy does not require explicit initialization, so cuda.init() function is removed as of v1.3.0.
+Note: CuPy does not require explicit initialization, so cuda.init() function is deprecated.

 CuPy is a GPU array backend that implements a subset of NumPy interface.
 The cupy.ndarray class is in its core, which is a compatible GPU alternative of numpy.ndarray.
 CuPy implements many functions on cupy.ndarray objects.
 See the reference for the supported subset of NumPy API.
 Understanding NumPy might help utilizing most features of CuPy.
 See the NumPy documentation for learning it.